Jhordy9/google-reviews-scraping/README.md

 ## Lambda Function

-The main Lambda function `reviewPlaces` is defined in `handler.js`.
+The main Lambda function `reviewPlaces` is defined in `handler.ts`.
 This function:
 - Retrieves a subset of franchises from the database.
 - Checks if the total number of reviews has changed since the last fetch.
 - If there are new reviews, it triggers the `getLocalPlaceReviews` function to scrape the latest reviews.